kodecocodes/i9t/3d-touch/3d-touch.markdown

 }
 ```

-First you instantiate a view controller from the main storyboard with the identifier `NewDoodleNavigationController` – it's a navigation controller that has a `NewDoodleViewController` as its root view controller.
-Then you present it from the `window`'s `rootViewController`.
+First you instantiate a view controller from the main storyboard with the identifier `NewDoodleNavigationController` — it's a navigation controller that has a `NewDoodleViewController` as its root view controller.
+Then you present it from the `rootViewController` on the `window`.
 This will let the user create a new doodle.

 Time to test it out!
 Build and run, and then press firmly on the Doodles app icon on your device's home screen.
 You'll see your "New Doodle" application shortcut appear.
 Tap it, and you should land right in a new doodle screen.

 ![width=45%](images/10-static-shortcut.png)

 > **Note:** When an app _launches_ after the user taps a shortcut, as opposed to being opened from the background, the `launchOptions` dictionary of `application(_:didFinishLaunchingWithOptions:)` will contain the `UIApplicationShortcutItem` in question as the value for the key `UIApplicationLaunchOptionsShortcutItemKey`.
-There are a few caveats to bear in mind when handling your shortcut items in this method, so be sure to check out the full documentation for more information: ([http://apple.co/1P04D7q](http://apple.co/1P04D7q)).
+There are a few caveats to bear in mind when handling your shortcut items in this method, so be sure to check out the full documentation for more information: ([apple.co/1P04D7q](http://apple.co/1P04D7q)).

 ### Adding a dynamic shortcut